 The greatest danger from fire on a movie shoot is from lights.
 The most dangerous are small, open-faced lights, often used on location.
 They can easily set drapes and ceilings on fire.
 Do not put them near flammable material.

 Never step on cables.
 Doing so will damage the wire inside of them.
 All cables (including microphone cables) should be laid out in an orderly fashion and taped down with gaffers tape or covered up with rubber mats if they must be in an area with traffic.
 This is particularly true when filming in a public area where you cannot control traffic.
 If tripping over your cable injures someone, you may be legally liable.

 Filmmakers are tempted to do really unwise things with vehicles to get a shot.
 Remember, the laws of physics, as well as traffic laws, apply to you.
 Do not ride or permit anyone to ride on a car’s hood (even if strapped down), or stand up in a moving convertible or lean out a car window, etc., to get a shot.
 Do not attempt to film cars driving dangerously, sliding sideways etc. Do not use lights or cameras mounted to the exterior of a moving car unless using proper equipment.
+Mounting camera equipment to a car often involves a required permit from the local authorities.
 These kinds of shots should only be done under very controlled conditions and by experienced stunt drivers.
 Shots like these may not be used in student films.